 A clear disadvantage of FCA is that the size of the lattice can get exponential in the size of the context in the worst case thus resulting in an exponential time complexity - compared to $O(n^2 \log n)$ and $O(n^2)$ for agglomerative clustering and Bi-Section-KMeans, respectively.
-Figure 13 shows the number of seconds over the number of attribute/object pairs it took FCA to compute the lattice of formal concepts compared to the time needed by a naive $O(n^3)$ implementation of the agglomerative algorithm with complete linkage.
+The implementation of FCA we have used is the concepts tool by Christian Lindig14, which basically implements the Ganter's Next Closure algorithm (Ganter & Reuter, 1991; Ganter & Wille, 1999) with the extension of Aloui for computing the covering relation described in (Godin et al., 1995).
+Figure 12 shows the number of seconds over the number of attribute/object pairs it took FCA to compute the lattice of formal concepts compared to the time needed by a naive $O(n^3)$ implementation of the agglomerative algorithm with complete linkage.
 It can be seen that FCA performs quite efficiently compared to the agglomerative clustering algorithm.
 This is due to the fact that the object/attribute matrix is sparsely populated.
+Such observations have been already made before.
+Godin et al. (Godin et al., 1995) for example suspect that the lattice size linearly increases with the number of attributes per object.
+Lindig (Lindig, 2000) presents empirical results analyzing contexts with a fill ratio below 0.1 and comes to the conclusion that the lattice size grows quadratically with respect to the size of the incidence relation I. Similar findings are also reported in (Carpineto & Romano, 1996).

-Figure 14 shows the number of attributes over the terms' rank, where the rank is a natural number indicating the position of the word in a list ordered by decreasing term frequencies.
+Figure 13 shows the number of attributes over the terms' rank, where the rank is a natural number indicating the position of the word in a list ordered by decreasing term frequencies.
 It can be appreciated that the amount of (non-zero) attributes is distributed in a Zipfian way (compare (Zipf, 1932)), i.e. a small number of objects have a lot of attributes, while a large number of them have just a few.
 In particular, for the tourism domain, the term with most attributes is person with 3077 attributes, while on average a term has approx. 178 attributes.
 The total number of attributes considered is 9738, so that we conclude that the object/attribute matrix contains almost 98% zero values.
 For the finance domain the term with highest rank is percent with 2870 attributes, the average being ca. 202 attributes.
-The total number of attributes is 21542, so that we can state that in this case more than 99% of the matrix is populated with zero-values.
+The total number of attributes is 21542, so that we can state that in this case more than 99% of the matrix is populated with zero-values and thus are much sparser than the ones considered by Lindig (Lindig, 2000).
 These figures explain why FCA performs efficiently in our experiments.
 Concluding, though the worst-time complexity is exponential, FCA is much more efficient than the agglomerative clustering algorithm in our setting.